MA in American Literature

 ENG41670 Contemporary U.S. Genre Fiction: Intersection, Disruption, Protest

-These four modules in American literature are offered as seminar-style classes, and students may be expected to present papers to the class and participate in discussions.
+These four modules are offered as seminar-style classes, and students may be expected to present papers to the class and participate in discussions.
 In addition, students are required to develop an independent research project (5,000-word essay) for each module.
 These elements of the modules provide a framework of structured study in which students define and develop their areas of interest, and learn and apply the conceptual and methodological skills necessary for postgraduate study.

 On successful completion of this MA strand, students should be enabled to: